The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: The QKP hierarchy.

 This is clearly $\C$-linear.
 Now define $W$ to be the closure of the image of $w$.
 A simple generalisation of the Mayer-Vietoris argument in \cite[\S 6]{SegW} shows that $W\in Gr(\C^2)$.
 Observe that since $\bar\rho^*$ is quaternionic on $H^0(X_0,\caL)$ we have

 and therefore $W\in Gr(\H)$.
-The non-speciality condition on $\caL(-P-\rho P)$ ensures that $W$ lies in the big cell.
-This is not essential, as remarked above, but we may as well assume this, since under the QKP flow we can always satisfy this condition.
+The non-speciality condition on $\caL(-P-\rho P)$ ensures that $W$ lies in the big cell (although this is not essential we may as well assume this since it happens in the $\Gamma_+$-orbit by Theorem \ref{thm:bigcell}).

-From the discussion above, we are most interested in the $\Gamma$-orbits in $Gr(\H)$.
-The effect of this group action on the spectral data is easily calculated.
+The action of $\Gamma$ on the spectral data is easily calculated.
 Clearly

 This twists the trivialisation $\varphi$ into $\varphi\gamma$, which we interpret as trivialisation for the line bundle $\caL\otimes \ell(\gamma)$.
-Here $\ell(\gamma)$ is a degree zero line bundle obtained by glueing the trivial bundles over $X_0$ and $clos(\Delta_P)$ together using $\gamma$ as a transition function, and glueing that to the trivial bundle over $clos(\rho(\Delta_P))$ using $\bar\gamma$ (after identifying $\zeta$ with $\overline{\rho^*\zeta}$).
+Here $\ell(\gamma)$ is a degree zero line bundle obtained by glueing the trivial bundles over $X_0$ and $\mathrm{clos}(\Delta_P)$ together using $\gamma$ as a transition function, and glueing that to the trivial bundle over $\mathrm{clos}(\rho(\Delta_P))$ using $\bar\gamma$ (after identifying $\zeta$ with $\overline{\rho^*\zeta}$).
 Since we will need to work with these trivialisations later on we will be more precise about this by introducing better notation (and then suppress this in most of what follows until we require it).